Eduardd97/Eduardd97/README.md

 - 🌍 I am interested in jobs in the following regions: Wroclaw, Poland.
 I am also considering remote work.

-- 👨‍🎓 I am finishing a course from IT Step Academi, thanks to which I have confidently mastered HTML, CSS, JavaScript, Git, as well as such libraries and frameworks as Bootstrap, Materialize, Axios, jQuery.
-Mastered the basics of React and its key tools, including React Router, React Hooks, and React Bootstrap, sufficient to create dynamic user interfaces.
-Also learnt Angular to develop scalable applications that meet modern standards.
+- 👨‍🎓 I completed a course at IT Step Academy, during which I confidently mastered HTML, CSS, JavaScript, Git, as well as libraries and frameworks such as Bootstrap, Materialize, Axios, and jQuery.
+I gained a solid understanding of React and its key tools, including React Router, React Hooks, and React Bootstrap, which enables me to create dynamic user interfaces.
+Additionally, I learned Angular for developing scalable applications that meet modern standards.

 - ⭐  I have no work experience, but I am a quick learner, ready to put my knowledge into practice and want to become a valuable member of the team.